 The Academi is a summer residential course for regular OBA members serious about pursuing a career in the performing arts, and who show greatest vocal potential.
 Auditions are open to members between the ages of 16-19, and each year 32 successful applicants receive general musicianship tuition, individual singing lessons and sight-singing tuition from professional coaches.
 Our Academi choir performs more challenging repertoire in a range of languages and musical styles.

 The Aloud Charity has an ambitious vision, and the investment we receive means we can continue to develop and grow, improving the quality of life for young people across Wales.
 Boys involved with Academi have a busy calendar year – not only must they maintain full attendance at regular week-long residential course to refine their vocal skills and provide in-depth group rehearsal.
-In addition to this, Academi boys have an increased number of high-profile public performances throughout the year, and have more responsibility to represent the Aloud brand with positive messaging.
+In addition to this, Academi boys have an increased number of high-profile public performances throughout the year, and have more responsibility to represent The Aloud Charity brand with positive messaging.

-Other projects include Aloud in the Classroom, designed to develop the singing teaching skills and confidence of primary school teachers, and Only ‘Fitzalan’ Aloud, a Creative Collaborations project involving pupils of Fitzalan High School in Cardiff, facilitating song-writing workshops and vocal training with Award-winning writer and Aloud Ambassador Amy Wadge.
+Other projects include Aloud in the Classroom, designed to develop the singing teaching skills and confidence of primary school teachers, and Only ‘Fitzalan’ Aloud, a Creative Collaborations project involving pupils of Fitzalan High School in Cardiff, facilitating song-writing workshops and vocal training with Award-winning writer and The Aloud Charity Ambassador Amy Wadge.

 A relatively young organisation, The Aloud Charity’s impact is already having a significant impact: 12 OBA members are currently studying at the Royal Welsh College of Music and Drama, 2 former members are now professional choir leaders and around 50% of this year’s National Youth Choir male members are OBA members.
-A recent evaluation showed that 53% of OBA members are now planning to go to University; 36% are more disciplined in school work as a result of being in the choir: and 30% of families report an improvement in their social lives thanks to their child’s involvement with Aloud choirs.
+A recent evaluation showed that 53% of OBA members are now planning to go to University; 36% are more disciplined in school work as a result of being in the choir: and 30% of families report an improvement in their social lives thanks to their child’s involvement with The Aloud Charity choirs.